 Who should take the PTE?

-The PTE exam can be taken by any candidate who wishes to study or migrate abroad.
+The PTE examOpens in a new tab. can be taken by any candidate who wishes to study or migrate abroad.
 For study purposes, the PTE is equally accepted as IELTS in almost all reputed universities and colleges.
 Even so, it is critical to double-check with your specific university to ensure that they accept valid PTE scores.
 Keep in mind that PTE results are accepted for job or migration purposes in Australia and New Zealand, but there may be some restrictions or variances in laws in other countries, so it is vital to examine the immigration requirements before making your move.

 Another factor to keep in mind before choosing PTE is to realise that this is a completely computer-based examination.
 So candidates who experience difficulty or lack experience in using a system should gain ample practice and even take enough mock tests to get inducted to the exam pattern.